 What is Animism?

 Animism is a belief that everything, including objects, places, and creatures, has a distinct spiritual essence.
 This belief is still widely held among the Diola people in Casamance.
 During our visit, we found that the locals took great pride in their cultural history and traditional beliefs.
-Some aspects of Animism, such as reincarnation, human rights, and women's societal roles, are particularly fascinating.
+Some aspects of Animism, such as reincarnation, human rights, and women's societal roles, are fascinating.
 I suggest speaking with local guides to better understand the depth and richness of the Diola’s traditions and beliefs.

 Now that you've got a bit of cultural background, you’re ready to explore the region.